aspdigital/kibomgen/README.md

 KiCad uses Python or XSL scripts to generate bills of materials from schematics.
 From within the KiCad Schematic Editor, the user simply chooses Tools => Generate BOM  from the main menu, or clicks the BOM icon from the top toolbar to open the Bill of Material (sic) dialog.
 KiCad ships with a few example scripts which can output a BOM in text, HTML or CSV format.
 These scripts depend on information found in each symbol's properties.
 They give a list of parts, and can collate the same part and count them and provide a list of reference designators for them.

 There is one big problem with the example scripts.
-The standard KiCad libraries do not have any real ordeable part infomration.
+The standard KiCad libraries do not have any real ordeable part information.
 Out of the box, you can't do what most people need a BOM for: to provide a list of parts with valid part numbers that you can use for orders.
 Obviously, one way to manage this is to embed a manufacturer or distributor part number in each symbol, but this presents a lot of problems, not the least of which is how do you manage simple parts list resistors?
 Nobody wants a library full of a hundred different resistor symbols that vary only in part value.
 At some point, KiCad will have a way to manage libraries using a database, but that day is not yet here.
 I've come up with a fairly simply scheme which involves a simple database (a spreadsheet), one custom field in KiCad symbols, and a Python script to generate useful BOMs.

 ## What we need
 A database of parts is used to keep track of every part we want to use in a design.
 Because I am not a database ninja, and honestly my parts list isn't giant, I decided to use a simple spreadsheet for my database.
 I use Macs, so I just use Apple's Numbers spreadsheet, which is rather competent.
 The only downside is that there's no way to programmatically access the contents of a Numbers spreadsheet from outside of Numbers, so after I make changes to my "database" I export the contents of the spreadsheet as a CSV file.

 Each line in the spreadsheet is the information for exactly one part.
 It has expected information like vendor name, vendor part number, footprint and a description.
 It also tells me the name of the library it's in.
 There is a column for part cost which generally infomrational but not too useful.
 (The idea was to do a Mouser or Octopart lookup but I never got around to it.)
 You can see all of the fields in the Parts Database.numbers file.
+My BOM script simply ignores the fields it doesn't need.

 In the first column of each line is the key: the part number.
 This part number is a "company" or "house" part number.
 Consider it to be a GUID.
+Regarding database maintenance, it's bad practice to re-use a part number one it is assigned.

 The Numbers document's second sheet is a "key" which explains and defines my categories and numbering system.

 All of the parts in my KiCad symbol libraries have a custom field called **PN**.
 The value in this field must match a part number defined in the Parts Database.
+I have the visibility flag of this field set to hide it in the schematic, just to avoid clutter.

 ## Part Number format
 The part number is a simple three-part text field with a general format of **A-1000-0**, where the three parts are defined as follows: